emdemor/PythonDataScienceWithPandas_Exercises/README.md

 ### Genre

-Approximately 40% of the films are classified as drama genre.
+Approximately 40% of the movies are classified as drama genre.
 The other most common film genres are Comedy and Thriller.
 This pattern has always been like this.

 ![image](./Project_01_Movies/genre_percent.png)